ExpediaGroup/graphql-kotlin/README.md

 ## Documentation

-There are more examples and documention in our [Wiki](https://github.com/ExpediaDotCom/graphql-kotlin/wiki).
+There are more examples and documention in our [Wiki](https://github.com/ExpediaDotCom/graphql-kotlin/wiki) or you can view the [javadocs](https://www.javadoc.io/doc/com.expedia/graphql-kotlin) for all published versions